NUKnightLab/KnightLab_SDConfig/README.md

 A library for reading a simple config file from the SD card of an Adalogger

 Config format is single-space-delimited key-value pairs.
 One per line.
 There is no format or integrity checking.

-Probably potential for buffer overflows if not careful.
-Use at your own risk.
+Max length for keys or values is 30 characters

+Note: pulls pin 8 HIGH during read, specifically for use with Feather M0 LoRa

 ## To use:
   - include `<KnightLab_SDConfig.h>`